ThibaultEmo/ece-webtech-2023-fall/modules/03.webapi/lab.md

 ## Prerequisites

+Tag your latest commit from the previous lab with a name like `lab2` to help navigate your project.
+Don't forget to push the tag.

-Ensure our project adheres to community good practices.
+Ensure your project adheres to community good practices.
 This includes:

 - using a Version Control System (VCS) such as Git
 - writing a README.md to communicate our project goal, API, usage and status